 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.

 The Enoura Maru also came under attack by American planes the morning of January 9th.
 One bomb hit the ship exploded in the corner of the forward hold killing 258 prisoners.
 The surviving POWs remained in in the hold for three days with the dead.
 The stench from the dead filled the air.
 The dead were unloaded from the ship and a POW detail of twenty men took them to a large furnace where they were cremated.
 These men reported that 150 POWs had been killed.
 Their ashes were buried in a large urn.
 Even after this had been done, there were still dead in the ship's holds.

 It was after arriving at Takao, Formosa that S/Sgt.
 Howard I. Massey died on Tuesday, January 9, 1945.
 According to U.S. Army records, Massey died when the Enoura Maru was attacked by American planes in Takao Harbor.
 He was buried on Formosa in a mass grave for 300 POWs.
 After the war, his remains and those of other POWs were recovered and reburied in the American Military Cemetery at Manila, Philippine Islands.

 According to the record kept by 2nd Lt.
-Jack Merrifield, Howard survived the attack and died from dysentery on Thursday, January 15, 1945.
+Jack Merrifield, Howard survived the attack on the Enoura Maru and died from dysentery on Thursday, January 15, 1945.